Seoul Station Airport Rail Transfer Tunnel Finally Opens

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.

-Gongdeok Station opens to Airport Railroad
+New Station to be added to Airport Railroad